Paradis Latin

 The Paradis Latin is a theater at number 28, rue du Cardinal Lemoine, in the Latin Quarter of Paris, in the fifth arrondissement, near Notre-Dame, the Panthéon, and the Tour d'Argent restaurant.
 The closest métro stations are Cardinal Lemoine and Jussieu.

 It was first built on the rue des Fosses-Saint-Victor in 1803 and called Théâtre Latin.
 It burned down in 1870, but was rebuilt on the rue du Cardinal Lemoine, as Paradis Latin in 1887–1889 by Gustave Eiffel.
 It was closed around 1900, but was rehabilitated, starting in 1973, and reopened, in 1977, as a cabaret.

-It is currently owned by businessman Walter Butler (French businessman).
+It is currently owned by businessman Walter Butler.